open-metadata/OpenMetadata/openmetadata-docs/content/connectors/pipeline/airflow/index.md

     - **Exclude**: Explicitly exclude pipeline by adding a list of comma-separated regular expressions to the Exclude field.
 OpenMetadata will exclude all pipeline with names matching one or more of the supplied regular expressions.
 All other schemas will be included.
 - **Include lineage (toggle)**: Set the Include lineage toggle to control whether or not to include lineage between pipelines and data sources as part of metadata ingestion.
 - **Enable Debug Log (toggle)**: Set the Enable Debug Log toggle to set the default log level to debug, these logs can be viewed later in Airflow.
+- **Include tags (toggle)**: Set the Include tags toggle to control whether or not to include tags as part of metadata ingestion.
+- **Mark Deleted Pipelines (toggle)**: Set the Mark Deleted Pipelines toggle to flag pipelines as soft-deleted if they are not present anymore in the source system.

 ### 7. Schedule the Ingestion and Deploy